-- Trainees follow an actual sequence of training which is determined for them according to their individual need.
+- Trainees follow an actual sequence of training which is determined for them according to their individual needs.

-- Frequent and unambiguous responses are usually required from the student/trainee throughout the whole sequences.
+- Frequent and unambiguous responses are usually required from the student/trainee throughout the whole sequence.

 - Feedback of information about the correctness or otherwise of response is usually given to the student before the next frame is presented.

-- There is a clear statement to exactly what the trainee is expected to be able to do at the end of the programme.
+- There is a clear statement to exactly what the trainee is expected to be able to do at the end of the program.

-- The material to be learned which has been itemized and tested is presented in serially identifiable steps or frame.
+- The material to be learned which has been itemized and tested is presented in serially identifiable steps or frames.